 Estrella Damm’s National Restaurant Awards has once again released its annual “definitive guide to the UK’s best restaurants”, and for the second year running, the National Restaurant of the Year award has gone to a restaurant outside of England.
 Last year, Wales’ Ynyshir was the first restaurant in the award’s history to nab the title from outside of England.
 This year, they’re back again with the top spot off the back of a two-Michelin starred menu of unique, punchy, Japanese-influenced plates of wood-fired food served in a traditional country house hotel.
 But accompanying them in the Top 10 list were also seven incredible London restaurants.

-Coming in at second place on the list was Lancashire’s Moor Hall.
-The two-Michelin starred restaurant had previously held the top spot for the past two years.
+Coming in at second place on the list was Lancashire’s Restaurant Moor Hall.
+The two-Michelin-starred restaurant had held the top spot for two years until Ynyshir stormed into first place in 2022.
+This is Restaurant Moor Hall’s second year ranked as the second-best restaurant in the UK.
 Moor Hall also won Best Restaurant In England at the awards.

 How did the restaurants get picked?

 Estrella Damm’s National Restaurant Awards are voted on annually by over 200 of the UK’s leading food experts and workers.
 The process takes 18 months to complete and produces a countdown of the top 100 restaurants in the UK.
 There are also a variety of awards for sustainability, exceptional service, drinks offerings, and for the chefs and restaurateurs themselves.

 Altogether, London had 55 restaurants in the National Restaurant Awards’ list of the UK’s 100 best restaurants.
 Among the Secret London staff’s favourites that cracked the top 100 were:

 - Mangal 2 (#87)